am94ghiassi/bachelor_project/README.md

 ## Background and motivation

 multi-label Learning is a extension of multi-class classification, which multiple labels are assigned to each sample.
-As shown in Figure 1 (c), A set of labels is associated to each image.
+As shown in Figure 1 (a), A set of labels is associated to each image.
 In Multi-Label Learning, the goal is to train Deep Neural Networks with multi-label examples [1].
 Acquiring a fully labeled dataset in multi-labeled scenario is a time-consuming and expensive task, therefore a big challenge in this area is to provide the clean label set.

 In many cases usually the provided label set is partially included with true labels named Partial Multi-Label Learning [2].
 An example of PML is shown in Figure 1 (b).
 As seen in the figure with PML, not all the provided labels are true and only a subset of the given labels is true.
 Then the challenge is to identify the correct labels among the provided label set.
 A solution for this issue is to construct an example-label relevance confidence matrix and estimate it based on the available label information.
 The prior art [2, 3] selects high-confidence labels, then using the off-the-shelf multi-label learning method to train models in Partial Multi-Label Learning scenarios.